 Andrus Award for Community Service Honors Outstanding Volunteers Age 50-Plus

-AARP Connecticut is pleased to announce Betty Bajek of Prospect has been selected to receive the 2019 Andrus Award for Community Service, the Association’s most prestigious state volunteer award, for her outstanding volunteerism and commitment to the community.
-Ms. Bajek was formally presented with the Andrus Award at a ceremony in Prospect on December 9, 2019.
+AARP Connecticut is pleased to announce Vincent Caggiano of Watertown has been selected to receive the 2021 Andrus Award for Community Service, the Association’s most prestigious state volunteer award, for his outstanding volunteerism and commitment to the community.
+Mr. Caggiano will be presented with the Andrus Award during a virtual ceremony on December 1, 2021.

 The AARP State Andrus Award for Community Service is an annual awards program developed to honor individuals whose service is a unique and valuable contribution to society.
 The award is named for AARP founder, Ethel Percy Andrus, whose motto “to serve, not to be served” continues to shape our work years after she founded this association to help older Americans age with dignity and purpose.

-In addition to the recognition, AARP Connecticut donates $3000 on behalf of the Andrus recipient to an eligible non-profit organization of their choosing.
-Ms. Bajek has chosen Kellys Kids, Inc., Pets After School Program in Prospect.
-The organization provides a quality curriculum of continuity in education through an expanded learning environment outside the traditional school day.
+In addition to the recognition, AARP Connecticut donates $3,000 on behalf of the Andrus recipient to an eligible non-profit organization of their choosing.
+Mr. Caggiano has chosen Hopeville Church Food Pantry at South Congregational Church in Waterbury.

 This story is provided by AARP Connecticut.
 Visit the AARP Connecticut page for more news, events, and programs affecting retirement, health care, and more.